uber-archive/pyflame/README.md

 #### Ptrace Errors Within Docker Containers

 By default Docker images do not have the `SYS_PTRACE` capability.
-When you invoke `docker run` try using the `--cap-add SYS_PTRACE` option:
+If you want it enabled, invoke `docker run` using the `--cap-add SYS_PTRACE` option:

 ```bash
 # Allows processes within the Docker container to use ptrace.